Project case study

 Good demo data helps the audience understand:

-The Resource Generator exists to support that.
+The Resource Generator exists to support that outcome.

 Realistic but Safe Data